Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

     GL.End()
 ```

 This if far from optimal, considering that for a large amount of data, it never changes.
-So we can defien a 'buffer' of data - in this case a buffer of Vertex data.
+So we can define a 'buffer' of data - in this case a buffer of Vertex data.
 That goes into what OpenGL calls a `Vertex Buffer Object` or `VBO`.
 Wikipedia defines a VBO as

 > A Vertex Buffer Object (VBO) is an OpenGL feature that provides methods for uploading vertex data (position, normal vector, color, etc.) to the video device for non-immediate-mode rendering.
 VBOs offer substantial performance gains over immediate mode rendering primarily because the data resides in the video device memory rather than the system memory and so it can be rendered directly by the video device.
 These are equivalent to vertex buffers in Direct3D.